glenegbert/example-rails-api/microservice/README.md

 ```

-**POST /reports** - a list of ads for given zone with the fulfillment forecast for the given day
+**POST /reports** - responds with an array of ads for given zone with the percentage fulfillment forecast for the given date

 ```